AmiraGamal1/ADB/docs/Labs/Lab2.md

 ## Assignment (Simulate Deadlock Scienario)

-!!! attention "Due Date on 14/6/2025"
+!!! attention "Due Date on 28/6/2025"

 * Read pages 789–792 from the primary textbook: Fundamentals of Database Systems.
 * <span style="color: red;"> Please review the general lab structure requirements [here](general_instructions.md) </span>
-* You must use MySQL, as this lab focuses specifically on the InnoDB storage engine.
+* <span style="color: red;">You must use MySQL</span>, as this lab focuses specifically on the InnoDB storage engine.

 ### What to assign: